 - 4 cups good-quality chicken stock

 - 1/4 tsp. garlic powder

 - 2 large eggs

 - 1/2 tsp. sesame oil

-- 1/4 cup corn or creamed corn (optional)
+- 1/4 cup whole-kernel corn or creamed corn (optional)

-Meanwhile, whisk together the eggs in a small measuring cup or bowl.
+Meanwhile, whisk together the eggs and egg whites in a small measuring cup or bowl.
 (I find the measuring cup easier for pouring.)

 Once the broth reaches a boil, remove from heat.
 Then use a fork or whisk to stir the broth in a circular motion, while slowly pour the whisked eggs into the soup to create egg ribbons.
 Stir in the sesame oil, green onions and corn (optional) until combined.
 Season with salt and pepper to taste.

 Serve immediately, topped with additional green onions for garnish.